MuneebWaliKhan09/quizzy-quizzy/readme.md

 2. **Install Dependencies:** Navigate to the project directory and install the necessary dependencies using:

-3. **Run the Application:** Start the QuizMaster application by running the following command:
+3. **Run the Application:** Start the quizzy-quizzy application by running the following command:

 4. **Access the Application:** Once the application is running, access it through your preferred web browser using the provided URL.

 ## Contributing:

-Contributions to QuizMaster are always welcome!
+Contributions to quizzy-quizzy are always welcome!
 If you have ideas for improvements, new features, or bug fixes, please feel free to:

 - Submit a pull request with your changes.
 - Open an issue to discuss potential enhancements or report any bugs.

 ## License:

-QuizMaster is licensed under the MIT License.
+quizzy-quizzy is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Support: